TORTOISESHELL AND TRI-COLOUR CATS

 split-face tortie cat

-The other theory regarding brindling and patching (the "migration theory") is that brindled torties occur when there are more pigment producing cells produced from the neural crest (which becomes the back and spine area).
+There are two main theories regarding brindled torties and patched torties.
+One (the "early/late inactivation theory") suggests that the time at which X chromosome inctivation occurs during foetal growth determines whether the cat has well defined patches or more intermingled black and orange hairs.
+Skin cells multiply during growth and spread out across the skin; as the embryo grows the skin cells multiply.
+If inactivation occurs early, each pigment cell has space to multiply into, creating distinct patches of colour.
+If it occurs later, the patches are smaller; some being" will be no larger than a single hair!
+The other theory regarding brindling and patching (the "migration theory") is that intermingled torties occur when there are more pigment producing cells produced from the neural crest (which becomes the back and spine area).
 The cells are assumed to have undergone X chromosome deactivation before migration.
 The migrating cells carry either O (red) or o (black) and they migrate at the same rate into their final positions.
 Where there are many pigment producing cells, there is more competition (imagine cells jockeying for position on the skin) and they become intermingled.
 Where there are fewer pigment producing cells, each cell has room to grow into patches of colour (imagine plants forming clumps in a flower border).

 TORTOISESHELL-AND-WHITE (CALICO) CATS

 The white patches in tortie-and-white (tricolour, calico) cats is caused by the piebald spotting gene discussed in Beautiful Bicolours.
-This is a semi-dominant gene with very variable expression ranging from nearly all white to nearly all coloured with only a few white hairs.
+This is a dominant gene with very variable expression ranging from nearly all white to nearly all coloured with only a few white hairs.
 The gene affects the embryo cells which will become pigment-producing skin cells.
-These cells are initially formed along the "neural crest" - the embryo's backbone area - and migrate to all over the body during formation of the skin.
-Where these pigment producing cells fail to get in position before the skin is fully formed, there will be areas of skin which lack pigment producing cells i.e. white areas.
-White areas are usually the areas furthest from the cat's backbone - paws, belly, chest and chin - these areas take longest to reach.
+These cells are initially formed along the "neural crest" (embryo's backbone area) and migrate across the body during formation of the skin.
+Where these pigment producing cells fail to get in position before the skin is fully formed, there are areas of skin which lack pigment producing cells; usually the areas furthest from the cat's backbone - paws, belly, chest and chin - as these areas take longest to reach.
+One effect of white spotting in tortoiseshell cats is to change the pattern from intermingled to patched.
+Tortie cats with little or no white tend to have brindled coats.
+However, the more white there is, the more the black and white will also be separated out into patches instead of being intermingled.
+The phenomenon of tortie-and-white cats having better defined patches of colour is familiar to most cat lovers.

 TORTIE ABYSSINIANS AND TORTIE TICKED TABBIES

-Strictly speaking, because Abyssinian is a tabby pattern, the tortie versions should be termed ticked torbies (tabby-torties) rather than ticked torties.
+Strictly speaking, because Abyssinian is a tabby pattern, the tortie versions should be termed ticked tabby torties rather than ticked torties.
 This photo shows Harley (Harlequin) and Spot (provided by owner Lizzi) who were resuced as feral kittens.
 Harlequin is a ticked torbies, while littermates Spot is ticked tabby with white, and Blaze and Mr Grey are mackerel tabbies with white.
 The two mackerel tabbies are quite lightly marked on a ticked background and show some rufousing (red tints).

 DIFFERENT TORTOISESHELL COLOURS